sqlitebrowser/sqlitebrowser/BUILDING.md

 An icon for "DB Browser for SQLite" should now be in your main macOS Applications list, ready to launch.

 #### Add the extension to the app bundle (Optional)

+> **Note**: The following lines look a bit complicated, but are all commands that you need to run.

 ```bash
 /opt/homebrew/opt/db4sqtub@5/bin/macdeployqt DB\ Browser\ for\ SQLite.app
 mkdir build/DB\ Browser\ for\ SQLite.app/Contents/Extensions